-The government blames the chronic food and medicine shortages on the opposition and an "economic war” it says is being waged in league with the U.S. government.
+The government blames the chronic food and medicine shortages on the opposition and says an "economic war" is being waged in league with the U.S.

 A man ties yellow tape along Sucre avenue during a protest for food at the Catia neighborhood in Caracas, Venezuela, Tuesday, June 14, 2016.
 Tensions rose after customers waited in line for hours and their frustration turned into a street protest.
 (AP Photo/Fernando Llano), photo: AP/Fernando Llano